THE FRIENDS OF TANKERTON BAY

 Dear Friends of Tankerton Bay,

-Our next Beach Clean will be on Sunday, 4th August, at 9.15am as usual.
-We will send you a reminder a couple of days beforehand.
+The next Beach Clean will be on Sunday, the 6th October (again, !) from 9.15am until 10.30am.
+As always, we’ll remind you all a couple of days beforehand.

 Best wishes,